LunaticPrakash/YT_Downloaded_Video_Sequencer/README.md

 # YT_Downloaded_Video_Sequencer
 A simple tool to arrange the downloaded videos from any YouTube playlist into sequence.
-It works by adding the original sequence number of video to its prefix.
+It works by adding the original sequence number of video as prefix in the downloaded videos.

+## Reason for building :- ##
+Back in the college days, I used to download the entire YouTube playlist tutorials to our local laptop/mobile, whenever we got free internet.
+However, once downloaded, it was hard to identify the sequence of those videos unless their title explicitly contains some kind of ordering.
+So, wrote this python script to fetch the correct order from youtube and then prefix the downloaded videos with sequence numbers like 1,2,3.

 ## UPDATE (06 May 2022) :- ##
 ***Applied Solution :-***